BlythMeister/blyth.me.uk/software/index.md

 ---
 layout: default
-title: My Apps/Software
+title: My Apps & Software
+image: /images/me.png
 ---

-## My Apps/Software
+## My Apps & Software

 I have a few open source software projects, this is where i catalog them all.